The Wednesday Word

 Children receive the leaflet each week via parentmail – as a Gospel ‘gift’ – for them to share with their family.
 This creates a new opportunity for the Word to be present in the homes of all our families.

 The weekly appearance of The Wednesday Word in the home is also designed to act as a gentle, regular invitation to the Catholic Church throughout the time families are connected to the life of the school.
 This is a most excellent way to support school families through sharing the good news of the Sunday Gospel – whilst enhancing the Home, School and Parish partnership.

 Home School Value

 Each month at St Clement’s we will be focusing on a different Gospel Value.
 We will explore the distinctive nature of our school through these values.
 We encourage the children the demonstrate these values and love to hear from the children about which values they have seen both inside and outside of school and the ways in which the values have helped them and guided their lives.
-The value we will be exploring in January is truthfulness.
+The value we will be exploring in June is Charity.

 In Catholic schools, as in any other school, Religious Education is taught as an academic subject.
 However, the whole life of a Catholic School has to be an expression in practice of Catholic belief and Catholic tradition.
 As they grow, the children are encouraged to put their faith into practice in their own lives.

 In class, the children help to prepare and participate in masses and assemblies.
 Not only in the teaching, but also in the daily practice of the faith, our children are helped by the personal example of our staff.

 We respect that parents are the primary educators of their children and their first experience of Religious Education begins at home at Baptism.
 The school works in partnership with parents and parish to enrich the lives of the children at St. Clement’s.